-Culinary Bora Bora reflects how different cultures & traditions have impacted on Bora Bora, giving the island a mixture of local cooking, French cuisine, Italian flair & to a lesser extent Japanese influences.
+Bora Bora restaurants, dining and cuisine reflects how different cultures & traditions have impacted on Bora Bora.
+This contributed to the islands a mixture of local cooking, French cuisine, Italian flair & to a lesser extent Japanese influences.

 Fish remains the staple diet for Tahitians.
-Poisson cru is an extremely popular dish with both locals & tourists & consisting of raw fish marinated in lime-juice then mixed with coconut milk & often served in a salad of finely cut cucumber, onion, tomato & capsicum.
+Poisson cru is an extremely popular dish with both locals & tourists & consisting of raw fish marinated in lime-juice then mixed with coconut milk.
+This is often served in a salad of finely cut cucumber, onion, tomato & capsicum.
 It is YUMMY a saw Bora Bora listed as the number 1 destination world-wide for ‘Cuisine’ in the influential September 2014 international Hotels Price Index.

 The former President of French Polynesia, Gaston Tong Sang, prepares a freshly caught parrot-fish over a fire of heated coral on Bora Bora’s sacred Motu Tapu: